jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 214 Repeals
 (1) The enactments specified in Parts 1 to 3 of Schedule 2 are repealed on 1 March 1999.
 (2) The enactments specified in clauses 1 to 14 of Part 4 of Schedule 2 are repealed on such date or dates as may be appointed by Order in Council under section 1(3).
-(3) The enactments specified in Part 5 of Schedule 2 are repealed on 1 July 2009.
+(3) The enactments specified in Part 5 of Schedule 2 are repealed on a date to be appointed by the Governor-General by Order in Council.

 ### 215 Amendments to other enactments
 (1) The enactments specified in Schedule 3 are amended in the manner indicated in that schedule.